wp-plugins/fpw-category-thumbnails/readme.txt

 IDs from NextGen Gallery must be entered with ngg- prefix, so ID 230 should be entered as ngg-230.

 == Changelog ==

+= 1.1.4 =
+* Added plugin activation action to apply proper extension to uninstall(.txt/.php) file based on option setting in database

 = 1.1.3 =
 * Plugin code optimization